MULTI-CHANNEL AUDIO: THE KEY TO AN IMPRESSIVE HOME THEATER

 And how do you create immersion?
 Some folks set up two computer speakers at either side of the room and call that ‘surround sound.’
 Or they use a soundbar that promises ‘3D sound.’
 We’re here to say—that’s not surround sound!

 If you want to experience sound mixing and editing like the filmmakers intended, you’ll need a multi-channel home theater, not a 2-channel audio system.
-What does that mean?
-We’ll explain all you’ll need to build the best surround sound system below.
+We’ll explain everything you need to build a true surround sound setup that delivers on performance and cinematic quality.

 SEE ALSO: 5 Mistakes to Avoid in a Home Theater Design